gocd/docs.go.cd/gocd_on_kubernetes/designing_a_cd_pipeline/docker_workflows.md

 **Drawbacks:**

 - Name conflicts may occur if there are two containers with the same name that the GoCD agents bring up.
 - Consider the cleanup of the containers after a build completes.
 The GoCD agent container is brought up and down by an elastic agent plugin.
-However containers brought up by these ephemeral GoCD agents for build and test are not automatically terminated up by the plugin at the end of a build.
+However containers brought up by these ephemeral GoCD agents for build and test are not automatically terminated by the plugin at the end of a build.
 They must be explicitly cleaned up before the GoCD agent is brought down.
 In addition, layers of images are cached and reused.
 Build isolation is lost.
 - The containers brought up this way are outside of the helm scope and not easily accessible.

 ## Using a single docker GoCD agent image